-Our 2020 sustainability strategy has been organised across a range of categories:
+Our CSR & Sustainability strategy has been organised across a range of categories:

 Effective and responsible use of materials, chemicals, and resources: The use of natural resources has not been sustainably managed with finite resources being depleted, and renewable resources destroyed.
 The industry must adapt a ‘borrow-use-return approach’ to enable responsible consumption.